andreasawenlof/pp1-final/TESTING.md

 - I want to be able to contact her or send a message
 - I want to still be able to relate and recognize myself as last time

-👩🏻‍💻 View an example of a completed user stories testing section [here](https://github.com/kera-cudmore/BookWorm/blob/main/TESTING.md#Testing-User-Stories)

-This is where you will test the user stories you created in the README against your site.
-I like to use a table for this section - I create a column for the user stories goals, how these have been achieved and I use the third column to add any supporting images.

 ### Full Testing
 Full testing was performed on the following devices: